-Figure 28: Test vs Theory Mach Number and CP Comparisons for Xmax / L = 40% Body
+Fig. 28 Test vs theory Mach number and CP comparisons for X max /L = 40% body.

-Theoretical near field pressure distributions and local Mach number contours for the Xmax/L = 40% body are compared with test data in figure 29 for a free stream Mach number of 0.975.
-The inviscid predictions obtained with simulated base separation model agree quite well with the experimental measurements.
-The effects of the base separation wake are seen to influence the local pressure distributions out to approximately a radial distance equal to 1 to 2 max diameters from the body centerline.
+test data in Fig. 29 for a freestream Mach number of 0.975.
+The inviscid predictions obtained with the simulated base separation model agree quite well with the experimental measurements.
+The effects of the base separation wake are seen to influence the local pressure distributions out to approximately a radial distance equal to 1-2 maximum diameters from the body centerline.